 About the Artist

 Kasia Sustaita is a Houston-based artist working primarily in oil painting.
-She received her Bachelor of Arts in Studio Art from Houston Christian University.
+She is currently attending Houston Christian University, working towards her Bachelor of Arts in Studio Art.

 Her art journey started when her father introduced her to photography at the age of ten.
-What began as a shared pastime grew into a foundational part of her creative process, as she started capturing landscapes and small moments that reflected how she felt in each setting.
+What began as a shared pastime evolved into a foundational part of her creative process, as she started capturing landscapes and small moments that reflected her emotions in each setting.
 As her artistic voice evolved in college, she discovered a way to connect photography with painting.
 Photography became a way to preserve moments, while painting offered a way to reflect on them more deeply, transforming fleeting moments into lasting visual narratives.

 Her subject matter often centers around seascapes and natural subject-focused environments, based on original photographs.
 Each painting reflects not only what is seen, but what was felt – a quiet blend of observation and introspection.